jamieleeming/pokemon-trades/README.md

 ## License

 This project is licensed under the MIT License.

+## Deployment

+This app is deployed on GitHub Pages with clean URL routing.

+Last deployment trigger: March 27, 2025